cruxstack/terraform-aws-yopass/CONTRIBUTING.md

 This setup allows you to develop within a Docker container that already has all the necessary tools and dependencies installed.

-The development container is based on Ubuntu 20.04 (Focal) and includes the following tools:
+The development container is based on Ubuntu 22.04 (Jammy) and includes the following tools:

 - AWS CLI